 So I’ve got my shopping list and I’ve decided to get my protein from chicken, legumes and smoothies everyday.
 My carbs are going to come from sweet potatoes, quinoa, and berries & apples.
 Now, you start to see the themes coming out.
 Oh my gosh!
 "Berries and apples... well, he’s drinking a smoothie, are the berries and apples going to go in the smoothie?"
 YES.
 YES THEY WILL.
 Well, they might!
 I’ve got 4 servings of fat and I’m going to get those from avocado, extra virgin olive oil, nut butter and yogurt.
 As you see, nut butter and yogurt could go in the smoothie too.
 It’s starting to become more clear, right?

-NOW I hit the recipes.
+NOW it's time to hit the recipes.